Afnanksalal/Ptero-vm/README.md

 - to run ngrok just type `ngrok http <port>` or `ngrok tcp <port>`ie: `ngork tcp 22`  in your terminal and continue the steps. if you have any doubts [[Read this docs!]](https://ngrok.com/docs)

+## ✨ Credits

+- Triassic - For making PteroVM JAR

+- Chirag - For helping me rewrite PteroVM

+- Io.Netty - For giving me the idea to make PteroVM

+- Me - For making PteroVM lol!

 ## ✨ Note